 This will prepare you for a wide array of job opportunities—as a doctoral student or in industry—within the area of marine circular economy and blue growth.
 The three partner universities have extended networks with relevant stakeholders in the private sector, management authorities, and higher education worldwide, and as a student, you will be able to broaden your network within this area.

 Programme structure and content

-The programme begins with one mandatory course (15 credits) that is internet based in combination with sections where all students gather at three of the Nordic partner universities—one week at each—for intensive campus parts.
-For the remainder of the first year, you are free to choose between 70 courses offered by the partner universities as well as the University of New England.
+The programme begins with one mandatory course (15 credits) that is internet based in combination with sections where all students gather at three Nordic partner universities—one week at each—for intensive campus parts.
+For the remainder of the first year, you are free to choose between more than 50 courses offered by the partner universities.

 At least 30 credits must be obtained at one of the Nordic universities within the programme other than the University of Gothenburg.
 The second year is dedicated to your individual degree project.
 The courses occur at various times in the academic year and there are at least 10 recommended courses from each University.

 The 30 credits that need to be obtained from one of the partner universities, can be applied for during the semester before the planned mobility.
 At all three partner universities you can apply for the Erasmus+ exchange studies programme.